Syslifters/.github/profile/README.md

 </p>
 SysReptor is a fully customizable pentest reporting platform designed for penetration testers, red teamers, and other cybersecurity professionals.
 Simplify, customize, and automate your pentest reports with ease.
 You can create designs based on simple HTML and CSS, write your reports in user-friendly Markdown and convert them to PDF with just a single click, in the cloud or self-hosted!

-### Hack The Box Reporting using SysReptor: CPTS, CHHB, CDSA, CWEE, CAPE, CJCA
+### Hack The Box Reporting using SysReptor: CPTS, CWES, CDSA, CWEE, CAPE, CJCA
 <p>
 <a href="https://github.com/syslifters/HackTheBox-Reporting/">
     <img src="https://img.shields.io/github/stars/Syslifters/HackTheBox-Reporting?color=yellow&style=flat-square">
 </a>
 </p>
 This repository showcases Hack The Box (HTB) report templates built with SysReptor, a fully customizable pentest reporting platform.
-Supported certifications: CPTS, CHHB, CDSA, CWEE, CAPE, CJCA.
+Supported certifications: CPTS, CWES, CDSA, CWEE, CAPE, CJCA.
 Sign up, it's free!

 ### OffSec Reporting using SysReptor: OSCP+, OSEP, OSWP, OSWA, OSWE, OSED, OSMR, OSEE, OSDA, OSIR, OSTH
 <p>